plomgrading/plom/doc/source/preparing_an_assessment.rst

-There are other fields which can be added to this file, for example, each question can have ``label = ...`` to specify a label other than the "Q1" default.
+There are other fields which can be added to this file, for example, each question can have ``label = ...`` to specify something other than the "Qn" default.
 The file can also contain comments starting with ``# ...``

 .. tip::